00r2/00r2/README.md

 🤝 If you have a cool idea or project and Looking for help/assistance/collaboration on cloud infrastructure, cloud native application setup, kubernetes,  serverless setups or  AI and any other topics , feel free to reach out .
 Happy to collaborate on exciting projects.

+🚀 Or if you are looking for mentorship in navigating the IT space or any of the above, Happy to assist :)

 📬 Reach out to me via [Email me](mailto:00r2@duck.com) — I’m always open to connecting and collaborating!

 <!---